Pharmacist Guidelines for Managing Reflux and GORD

 Management Framework

-Management is recommended to be patient-centered and based on symptom frequency and severity, integrating non-pharmacological and pharmacological strategies.
+Management is based on symptom frequency and severity, combining lifestyle modification with pharmacological treatment.

 - Weight reduction for individuals with a high body mass index.